 Compton Family Ice Arena

 Opened in 2011, the Compton Family Ice Arena is the home for the Notre Dame Fighting Irish hockey team.
 The ice arena is located south of the Joyce Center and north of Angela Boulevard.
 The Chicago Blackhawks often visit the Compton Family Ice Arena for practice sessions and other community events.

-The Compton Family Ice Arena received a LEED Gold certification on June 2012.
+The Compton Family Ice Arena received a LEED Silver certification in June 2012.

 Corbett Family Hall

 Offices and labs for the Departments of Anthropology and Psychology are now located together in Corbett Family Hall.
 The consolidation of department locations provides new opportunities for scholarly exchange and interaction.